 The upcoming weekend is a big one for the NFL.
 It will determine which two teams are heading to the Super Bowl.
 My fingers are crossed for my home team, the New England Patriots!
-Whether you love football like I do, or just love football food, this is a great time of year to try out some fun snacks for family and friends to enjoy while watching any of the big games.
+Whether you love football like I do, or just love football food, try out some fun snacks for family and friends to enjoy while watching any of the big games.

-My nephews partook in my recent potato skin explorations, and since neither of them can eat gluten this was a really easy way to give them the excitement of pizza without the traditional crust.
+My nephews partook in my recent potato skin explorations.
+Since neither of them can eat gluten this was a really easy way to give them the excitement of pizza without the traditional crust.
 I actually described it to them as “giant french fries topped like a pizza.”
 That’s a pretty apt portrayal of what was on their plate.

 These are super easy to make and barely require a recipe, but I’m sharing one anyway.
 You can tweak the toppings to suit your preferences if pepperoni isn’t your thing.

 Pepperoni Pizza Potato Skins

 - 4 medium to large Russet potatoes scrubbed clean, washed, and dried

 - Kosher salt and freshly ground black pepper

 - 1 cup pasta or pizza sauce store-bought is fine